Karl Mauss: World War I

+Interwar years

+Following World War I, Mauss joined the paramilitary groups Freikorps Oberland and Marinebrigade Ehrhardt and fought against the Silesian Uprisings, including at the Battle of Annaberg.
+He left military service and, beginning in 1922, he studied dentistry at the University of Hamburg.
+He attained his doctorate in 1929, and opened a private dental practice.
+He re-enlisted in the army in October 1934 and served as a company and a battalion commander in Infantry Regiment 69.
+He reached the rank of Major in April 1938.

+World War II

-At the start of the war, Mauss served with the 20th Motorized Infantry Division, with which he participated in the 1939 Invasion of Poland.
-In May 1940 his 10th Panzer Division took part in the Battle of France together with Heinz Guderian's XIX Army Corps.
+At the start of World War II, Mauss served with the 20th Motorized Infantry Division, with which he participated in the September 1939 Invasion of Poland.
+In May 1940, his 10th Panzer Division took part in the Battle of France together with Heinz Guderian's XIX Army Corps.
 In the second phase of the campaign, Mauss participated in the battles against the French 7th Army.